arosas17/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 With this graph, it is suggested that the Kickstarter should start in May or June, where trends start to have the highest rate of successful campaigns reletive to other amount of failed campaigns.
 The other months of January to April and August to November have a similar ratio of successful outcomes to failed outcomes, but this ratio is not as desirable as the months of May to July.
+This is easly shown as the number of failed campigns seems to remain fairly consistant through the year, a person would need to focus on the successful campigns to track the best lauch dates in this chart.

 The graph also suggests that it is very unlikly that the campaign will cancel, as all months there are less than 10 campigns that have canceled.
 Each month brought a number of campigns that either failed or succeeded many times more than the number of campeigns that have canceled.
 With this said, it is safe to say that canceling the campign is something not to take seriouly into account at the moment.